trofi/trofi.github.io.gen/posts/258-gnu-make-s-secondary-expansion-feature.md

 No complications here.

-Again, not exactly `--shuffle`-specific bug as use of any long option would break `glibc` build.
+Again, not exactly `--shuffle`-specific bug.
+Using of any long option would break `glibc` build.

 ## ghc